SMTG-Bham/ShakeNBreak/docs/Tips.rst

 Hard/Ionic Materials
 ----------
-The default bond distortion range of -60% to 60%, and the default rattling standard deviation of 0.25 Å, can be too extreme in the case of hard/ionic/oxide materials which typically yield larger forces in response to bond distortion.
+The default bond distortion range of -60% to +60%, and the default rattling standard deviation of 0.25 Å, can be too extreme in the case of hard/ionic/oxide materials which typically yield larger forces in response to bond distortion.
 If this is the case for your material, it will manifest in the form of:

-- High energies / unconverging calculations for the +/-60% endpoints.
-Here you should adjust the distortion range to exclude these points, or just ignore these calculations.
+- High energies / unconverging calculations for the ±60% endpoints.
+Here you should adjust the distortion range to exclude these points (e.g. :code:`bond_distortions = np.arange(-0.5, 0.501, 0.1)`), or just ignore these calculations.

 - If the rattle standard deviation is too large, it may result in high energies for each distorted & rattled structure (consistently higher energy than the unperturbed structure).
-In this case, you will need to reduce the rattle standard deviation to e.g. 0.15 Å or 0.075 Å to avoid this.
+In this case, you will need to reduce the rattle standard deviation to 0.15 Å (or 0.075 Å if this still causes higher energies) to avoid this.
 Typically the largest rattle standard deviation for which the relaxations run without issue is best for performance in terms of finding groundstate structures.

+If you are unsure but suspect this could be an issue for your material, the best strategy is often to begin with the default settings, and then monitor the results of the first few distortion meshes that run; if the final energies are less than or equal to the unperturbed relaxation, then no need to change.
+Otherwise, you should reduce the rattle :code:`std_dev` as above.

 :code:`neighbour_elements` Use Cases